alexandrovteam/SpaceM/README.md

 ### Execute SpaceM

 Run `python runAnalysis.py` and follow instructions when prompted.
-During analysis the main folder will be added as `Analysis` sub-folder containing the results.
+The produced results will be stored in the `Analysis` sub-folder.
-The final spatio-molecular matrix will be stored as `MORPHnMOL.csv` and can be found at
+The final spatio-molecular matrix will be stored as `MORPHnMOL.csv` and can be found inside the `scAnalysis` sub-folder.

 ```
 MF